CONFERENCES

 Completed Research Poster

-Purpose: An opportunity to view quality of care studies and discuss investigators’ completed original research.
+Purpose: An opportunity to view studies and discuss investigators’ completed original research.

 Time: 1 hour staffing your poster during dedicated time